bili-bu/project-3/README.md

 This token will expire in 48 hours, which means that a user remains logged in for 48 hours unless they voluntarily log out before this time period is over.
 It is common practice to have tokens expire in a shorter timeframe (12 hours) but for our ease of access while building the application we kept the expiry timeframe longer.

 Please also note the mention of a secret in the above code.
-This is an extra security measure that was implementd to add an extra layer of security.
+This is an extra security measure that was implemented to add an extra layer of security.
 The secret is stored in the `environment.js` file and is only accessible to the developers of the application.

 Another additional measure of security is the use of an encryption library called **Bcrypt**.
 We make use of bcrypt in the user model.
 When a new user registers for our application, naturally all of the information they provided is saved to the database.
 But before the password is saved to the database, the library will hash the password and store it as such in the database.